who is the artist behind armed with ardor jewelry?

-how do i take care of my jewelry?
+how do i take care of my armed with ardor jewelry?

 Please handle your Armed With Ardor pieces with the same care and attention as you would a work of art.
 Avoid dropping or bumping your jewelry against hard surfaces, as the impact may scratch, chip, or shatter the stones.
 Do not bend or pull on the chains.
 Refrain from wearing your jewelry while exercising, bathing, swimming, or sleeping.
-If some chains oxidize over time, creating an "antiqued" appearance, the item can be sent to a jewelry cleaning service.
-Chains can also be cleaned simply using a lemon and baking soda solution.
-Stones can be cleaned with a soft cloth.
+If some chains oxidize over time, creating an "antiqued" appearance, the item can be sent to a jewelry cleaning service or simply restored by using a lemon and baking soda solution.
+Stones can be cleaned with a soft jewelry cloth.

-At this time Armed With Ardor does not take returns but will gladly exchange your purchase for equal or lesser value within 14 days of receipt in its original packaging, provided there is no damage to the piece.
-Please email contact@armedwithardor for more information.
+At this time Armed With Ardor does not take returns but will gladly exchange your purchase from the website for equal or lesser value within 14 days of receipt in its original packaging, provided there is no damage to the piece.
+Please email contact@armedwithardor for all return or exchange inquiries.

 do you do alterations or repairs?